 - Environmental Review.
-Under Federal environmental review requirements, proposed RAD projects are subject to environmental review under either Part 50 or Part 58, as applicable, and environmental documents are required to be submitted as part of the applicant’s Financing Plan.9 HUD will not issue an RCC if the project plan does not meet the environmental review requirements described in Attachment 1A.
+Under Federal environmental review requirements, proposed RAD projects are subject to environmental review under either Part 50 or Part 58, as applicable, and environmental documents are required to be submitted no later than the applicant’s Financing Plan.
+HUD will not issue an RCC if the project plan does not meet the environmental review requirements described in Attachment 1A.
 Once an awardee has submitted an applicatoin for a specific project, they may not make any choice limiting actions before the completion of the environmnetal review.

 - Lead Based Paint Hazards.
 A property constructed before 1978 may contain lead- based paint and lead-based paint hazards unless abatement was previously completed, or a lead-based paint inspection determined that it was lead-based paint free.
-Pursuant to 24 CFR part 35 subpart L, a PHA is required to conduct a lead-based paint inspection and a lead risk assessment on a pre-1978 public housing property, and, subsequently, conduct ongoing lead-based paint maintenance and periodic re- evaluation for lead-based paint hazards.
-The PHA shall provide any documentation available to the PHA regarding lead-based paint and lead-based paint hazards to the firm preparing the CAN and to the Project Owner.
+Pursuant to 24 CFR part 35 subpart L, a PHA is required to conduct a lead-based paint inspection and a lead risk assessment on a pre-1978 public housing property, and, subsequently, conduct ongoing lead-based paint maintenance and periodic re-evaluation for lead-based paint hazards.
+The PHA shall provide any documentation available to the PHA regarding lead-based paint and lead-based paint hazards to the firm preparing the CNA, if applicable, and to the Project Owner.
 The Project Owner must evaluate and control lead-based paint hazards in the Covered Project pursuant to 24 CFR Part 35 subpart H, including, among other things, completing a risk assessment if the multifamily property will receive more than $5,000 per unit in rental assistance subsidy.
-If the PHA has provided the report of a current risk assessment (less than 12 months old), or an older risk assessment and reports of all subsequent periodic re- evaluations, that documentation shall satisfy the Project Owner’s requirement to have completed a risk assessment under subpart H. The CAN must incorporate the work necessary to meet the Project Owner’s requirements to treat lead-based paint hazards under subpart H. (See subpart H if the multifamily property will receive $5,000 per unit or less in rental assistance subsidy.)
+If the PHA has provided the report of a current risk assessment (less than 12 months old), or an older risk assessment and reports of all subsequent periodic re-evaluations, that documentation shall satisfy the Project Owner’s requirement to have completed a risk assessment under subpart H. If applicable, the CNA must incorporate the work necessary to meet the Project Owner’s requirements to treat lead-based paint hazards under subpart H. (See subpart H if the multifamily property will receive $5,000 per unit or less in rental assistance subsidy.)

 Use of a Part 50 Review for a PBV ConversionUnder what circumstances would an environmental review for a PBV conversion be conducted under Part 50?